 There are several types of mites that can invade the ear canals

-of dogs, puppies, cats, and kittens.
-The same mite can affect both dogs and cats.
-In the puppy and kitten, the most common ear mite is Otodectes cynotis
+of cats, kittens, dogs, and puppies.
+The same mite can affect both cats and dogs.
+In the kitten and puppy, the most common ear mite is Otodectes cynotis

 .
-It is not important in the diagnosis and treatment of ear mites to identify the species of mite.
 Regardless of the mite species involved, we usually refer to mites of the ear canal simply as ear mites.
 Contrary to popular belief, however, is the fact that ear mites can live anywhere on the animal's body.

 Ear mites are extremely contagious.
 They can be passed from the mother animal to her offspring.
 Additionally, the mites are easily spread to other pets within the household including cats, dogs, rabbits, hamsters, gerbils, mice, ferrets, etc. Humans are not affected.